mherreshoff/passrhyme/README.md

 ```

-Note: you need to run the executable from the root directory of this repository so that passrhyme can find the CMU prounouncing
+Note: you also need to run the executable from the root directory of this repository so that passrhyme can find the CMU
-dictionary and the word list.
+prounouncing dictionary and the word list.

-Note also: the examples below are drawn from the best of four or five tries.

 ## Example Execution
 ```